Cascading/Impatient-Cascalog/README.md

 ### Part 7
 * Implements switch to run the example in local mode (without Apache Hadoop)
 * Uses [Incanter](https://github.com/liebke/incanter) to analyze/visualize the results

+### Write-up
+* a step-by-step tutorial for each part explaining Cascalog concepts and best practice